-Sometimes, I get a little antsy with our home (even though we’ve only lived in it just over a year) and so I end up moving crap around just to get a feeling of fresh design without spending any money.
-I’ll take one chair and switch it with one in another room; I’ll move plants around to different spots; or I’ll just spray paint random shit gold for a quick design junkie fix.
+Sometimes, I get a little antsy with our home so I end up moving crap around just to get a feeling of fresh design without spending any money.
+I’ll take one chair and switch it with one in another room; I’ll move plants around to different spots; or I’ll just spray paint random shit gold for a quick design high.

 “TO COFFEE TABLE, OR NOT TO COFFEE TABLE,